Antiz96/Linux-Server/VMs/Proxmox_Tips.md

 ### Disk

-- Check the "Discard" option (for thin provisioning)
+- Check the "Discard" and the "SSD emulation" options (for thin provisioning and trim)

 ### CPU